-The IBV Valve is an umbrella-shaped, one way valve that is placed via a delivery catheter, introduced through the working channel of a flexible bronchoscope.
+The endobronchial valve is an umbrella-shaped, one way valve that is placed via a delivery catheter, introduced through the working channel of a flexible bronchoscope.

 The valve consists of a Nitinol frame covered with a polymer membrane and five anchors that securely engage the airway walls at the targeted treatment location.